 Investment in the State Network, including TMR LRRS, is through various State funded programs.
-As per the Roads and Transport Alliance Agreement, the TMR District member will advise the RRTG of any TMR funding programmed on State controlled LRRS at the start of the program year and provide updates as necessary.
+The TMR District member will advise the RRTG of any TMR funding programmed on State controlled LRRS at the start of the program year and provide updates as necessary.